rootcodelabs/classifier/README.md

 # Classifier
+The classifier is an open-source model training platform in which can integrated with JIRA and Outlook to deploy custom classification models to label emails or JIRA tickets.

 # Scope

 This repo will primarily contain:

-1. Architectural and other documentation;
+1. Architectural and other documentation (under the documentation folder);
 2. Docker Compose file to set up and run Classifier as a fully functional service;

 ## Dev setup